Blckjiggy/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10 - Write a function that adds two integer and returns the result.

-11 - Write a function that prints all natural numbers from n to 98, followed by a new line.
+11 - Write a function that prints all natural number from n to 98, followed by a new line.